 Engineering Sciences MS with a course focus in Engineering Sustainability is a 1 or 1 and 1/2 year (30 credit hour) multidisciplinary program training students in the core areas of Sustainability Fundamentals, Renewable Energy, Economics, Environmental Quality and Engineering Practice, Ethics and Manufacturing.

 Prospective students with a bachelor’s degree in engineering or natural sciences are invited to apply.
-The GRE is required for all applicants; waivers for domestic students will be considered on a case-by-case basis.
+The GRE is recommended, but not required.

 The default 30-credit program is course-based (typically 10 classes) plus a required final culminating experience such as a short research paper.
 Thesis and project options are also available based on prior arrangement with a faculty member.

 All applicants who are not native speakers of English must demonstrate proficiency by taking an English language proficiency exam.
 For more information about these exams please see: http://grad.buffalo.edu/explore/admissions/requirements.html#english-requirements